Generic name: acetaminophen/oxycodone (a-seet-a-MIN-oh-fen, ox-i-KOE-done hye-droe-KLOR-ide)

 Appropriate studies have not been performed on the relationship of age to the effects of oxycodone and acetaminophen combination in the pediatric population.
 Use of Xartemis™ is not recommended in children.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of oxycodone and acetaminophen combination extended-release tablet, solution, or tablet in the elderly.
-However, elderly patients are more likely to have age-related kidney, lung, or liver problems, which may require caution and an adjustment in the dose for patients receiving oxycodone and acetaminophen.
+However, elderly patients are more likely to have age-related kidney, heart, lung, or liver problems, which may require caution and an adjustment in the dose for patients receiving oxycodone and acetaminophen.

 Appropriate studies have not been performed on the relationship of age to the effects of oxycodone and acetaminophen combination capsules in the pediatric population.
 Safety and efficacy have not been established.